Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Bayesian data augmentation for the parameter estimation of diffusions

 where $X^*_{t_m} = X_{t_m} = X_{\tau_{i+1}}$.
-Here, the transition density again is approximated by the Euler or Milstein scheme from Section~\ref{sec:approxDens}.
+Here, the transition density can again be approximated by the Euler or Milstein scheme from Section~\ref{sec:approxDens}.

-This proposal strategy considers the information from the observation~$X_{\tau_i}$ on the left, but the proposed path segment is independent of the observation $X_{\tau_{i+1}}$ on the right.
-This may lead to a large jump in the last step from $X_{t_{m-1}}$ to $X_{\tau_{i+1}}$ (as can be seen in Figures~\ref{fig:lc_Euler} and~\ref{fig:lc_Milstein}) and hence, to an improbable transition.
-Therefore, the acceptance probability for the left-conditioned proposal $X^{imp*}_{\left( \tau_i, \tau_{i+1}\right)}$ and hence the acceptance rate of the MCMC sampler is usually low.
+This proposal strategy considers the information from the observation~$X_{\tau_i}$ on the left, while the proposed path segment is independent of the observation $X_{\tau_{i+1}}$ on the right.
+This may lead to a large jump in the last step from $X_{t_{m-1}}$ to $X_{\tau_{i+1}}$, as can be seen in Figures~\ref{fig:lc_Euler} and~\ref{fig:lc_Milstein}, and hence, to an improbable transition.
+Therefore, the acceptance probability for the left-conditioned proposal $X^{imp*}_{\left( \tau_i, \tau_{i+1}\right)}$, and consequently, the acceptance rate of the MCMC sampler is usually low.

-Another proposal strategy is the \textbf{modified bridge proposal (MB)} which conditions on both the previous data point and the next observation on the right, as visualised in Figure \ref{fig:mb}.
-This strategy was first proposed by \cite{DuGa2002}.
-Again, the proposal density of an entire path segment factorises as
+A number of more sophisticated proposal strategies have been suggested.
+Chapter~7.1 in \cite{Fuc2013} reviews some of these.
+Here, we first consider the \textbf{modified bridge (MB) proposal}, which conditions on both the previous data point and the following observation on the right, as visualised in Figure \ref{fig:mb}.
+This strategy was originally proposed by \cite{DuGa2002} and first applied in the Bayesian framework in \cite{ChSh2002}.
+More recently, \cite{WGBS2017} suggested improved bridge constructs, and \cite{vdMS2017} proposed so-called guided proposals.

+For the MB proposal, the proposal density of an entire path segment factorises again as follows: